 McDonnell Pediatric Research Building, Room 6105

 Our laboratory investigates the molecular mechanisms underlying immune cell signaling and trafficking using mouse models.
-We hope to identify molecules critical for host defense against infectious organisms such as pneumococcus.
+We hope to identify the molecules that are critical for host defense against infectious organisms such as pneumococcus.
 Our focus is currently on an actin-binding protein called L-plastin, which is required for normal T and B cell motility.

 Alan L. Schwartz, PhD, MD